Code-Institute-Submissions/miguel-moukimou-miguel-moukimou.github.io/README.md

 ### TARGET AUDIENCE

-This website is created for you if your a:
+This website is created for you if you are a:

 * War history fan
 * Student and have interests in war history